blaze-smt/mean-stack/README.txt

 //Guide//
 -open the application root folder in terminal/cmd -type 'npm start'
--open your browser and goto http://localhost:3000/
+-open your browser and go to http://localhost:3000/

 //License//